Zach Sobiech

 Zachary David Sobiech (May 3, 1995 – May 20, 2013) was an American singer-songwriter and musician from Lakeland, Minnesota, who was a member of the band A Firm Handshake.
 The single "Clouds" gained extensive media attention on YouTube, prior to Sobiech's death from cancer in May 2013.
 It charted on the Billboard Hot 100, eventually becoming a hit also in the UK, Canada and France.
 His philosophy was that in his last days of life due to his cancer, he needed to make people happy.

 Life and career

-In his early years, Sobiech attended St. Croix Catholic School in Stillwater, Minnesota (Class of 2009).
-He later attended Stillwater Area High School (Class of 2013).
+In his early years, Sobiech attended St. Croix Catholic School in Stillwater, Minnesota.
+He later attended Stillwater Area High School.
 At age 14, Sobiech was diagnosed with osteosarcoma, a bone cancer that mostly affects children.
 CBS reported that during his treatment he underwent 10 surgeries and 24 rounds of chemotherapy.
 He started writing music after his diagnosis.

 In May 2012 his doctors informed him that he had up to a year to live.
 Sobiech recorded the song "Clouds" about his battle with cancer, and released it as a YouTube video in December 2012.
 It went viral, surpassing 3 million views at the time of his death.
-It currently has more than 21.6 million views as of September 2022.
+It currently has more than 22.8 million views as of November 2024.